Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-concepts-overview/guide.en-gb.md

 ### PoP - EntryPoint

-Points of presence are facilities like Equinix, InterXion, Telehouse or Global Switch.
+Points of Presence are facilities like Equinix, InterXion, Telehouse or Global Switch.
 The OVHcloud Connect service entry PoP is called *EntryPoint*.

 ### DC - EndPoint